backdrop-contrib/gin/README.md

 # Gin Admin Theme

-## Contents of this file

- - Introduction
- - Requirements
- - Installation
- - Configuration
- - Troubleshooting
- - Maintainers
 ## Introduction

-A radically new UI layout paired with goodies like a Darkmode will give your Drupal's Admin interface a facelift.
-The Gin theme also includes things which are currently out of scope for Claro and/or some customisations we're experimenting with for the future.
-Built on the foundation of Claro from one of the lead designers of Claro & Drupal Design System.

-Gin can be used in a headless environment, as it provides a nice [login screen](https://drupal.org/project/gin_login) which is missing in the default Drupal admin themes.

-- For a full description of the module, visit the [project page](https://www.drupal.org/project/gin).
-- Use the [Issue queue](https://www.drupal.org/project/issues/gin) to submit bug reports and feature suggestions, or track changes.
-- Documentation can be found [here](https://www.drupal.org/docs/contributed-themes/gin-admin-theme).
-## Requirements

-This theme requires Drupal core >= 9.0.

-**Note**: For all functions to work properly, it is recommended that you also install [Gin Toolbar](https://drupal.org/project/gin_toolbar).
+Gin is a work in progress and may have dramatic changes before the first official release.
+Although it is a fork of Gin for Drupal, the end result may not necessarily be a one-to-one replica of all styles and functionality.

 ## Installation

-Install as you would normally install a contributed Drupal theme.
-See [Gin documentation](https://www.drupal.org/drupalorg/docs/content/gin-admin-theme/installation-and-configuration) or visit https://www.drupal.org/node/1897420 for further information.
+ - Install and enable this theme using the official [Backdrop CMS instructions](https://backdropcms.org/guide/themes).

  ### Set Gin as default admin theme

  - Navigate to Admin > Appearance
- - On the same page, click "Install" under Gin
+ - On the same page, click "Enable" under Gin
  - At the bottom of the page, switch the Administration theme to Gin

+ ## Issues

+  - Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/gin/issues).

-## Troubleshooting
+## Troubleshooting and Local Development

 - Setup Gin locally that you can compile CSS & JS files.\
 `nvm use && npm i`